 One of L.A.'s original and classic Jewish Deli's, Canter's, serves the best Corned Beef in towering sandwiches or for breakfast.

 And for the price of their $12.50 breakfast, you could easily do it yourself much cheaper.
-If you caught my Homemade Corned Beef and Cabbage recipe video and want to try your hand at it, just click here to get started.(I always store a few corned beef packages in the freezer from St. Patrick's Day meat sales.)
+If you caught my Easy Homemade Corned Beef recipe video and want to try your hand at it, just click here to get started.(I always store a few corned beef packages in the freezer from St. Patrick's Day meat sales.)

 If you are like me, it's hard to finish a typical overstuffed Corned Beef Deli Sandwich.
 So instead of eating it a day later on soggy bread, you can just take out the meat and use it in my Corned Beef with Scrambled Eggs recipe.